Perform Machine-Based Image Recognition with TensorFlow on Kubernetes

 Step 2: Deploy TensorFlow Inception in Kubernetes using Helm

-NOTE: Before performing the following steps, make sure you have a Kubernetes cluster running with Helm and Tiller installed correctly.
+NOTE: Before performing the following steps, make sure you have a Kubernetes cluster running with Helm v3.x installed correctly.
 For detailed instructions, refer to our starter tutorial.

 Now that you know the Docker images for the server and client work properly, the next step is to use a Helm chart to deploy the Bitnami Docker image for TensorFlow Serving to a Kubernetes cluster.